 Becca has been with the Ben & Jerry’s Foundation since 1992 and has served as Director since 1994 when she guided the Foundation’s transition to employee-led grantmaking programs.
 Becca enjoys cross-country skiing, hiking, dancing, gardening, and cooking and is passionate about the interconnectedness of food systems, social justice and environmental stewardship.
-She is the mother of two young children and loves spending time with her family and friends in her small Vermont village, where she founded and chairs the school garden committee and serves as Chair of the local school board.
-She also serves on the Steering Committee of the Sustainable Agriculture and Food Systems Funders, a national funders’ affinity group.
+She is the mother of two and loves spending time with her family and friends in her small Vermont village, where she co-founded the school garden committee and has served on the local school board.
+She has also served on and co-chaired the Steering Committee of the Sustainable Agriculture and Food Systems Funders, a national funders’ affinity group.

 Lisa has worked for the Foundation since 1999 and often tells people that she has one of the best jobs in corporate America.
-Lisa loves her job and thrives on the hope that is embodied in every grant request and is at the core of the mission of the Foundation.
+Lisa loves her job and the caring, bright people she works with.
 Foundation travels have taken her to Cuba and the World Social Forums in Brazil and Venezuela, and showed her grassroots advocacy and organizing from a different perspective.
-She is a member of her local school board and school garden committee in the Lake Champlain Islands of Vermont, where she gardens, sails and lives as simply as she can with her husband, two young kids and teenage stepson.
+Outside of work, she enjoys volunteering at her local school and serves on the garden committee.
+She enjoys a simple life in the Lake Champlain Islands of Vermont and loves to garden, sail, ski, spend time with friends and most importantly be with her very active family.

 Jerry Greenfield is the co-founder of the company.
 With a background in biology and a graduate certificate on making ice cream from a Penn State correspondence course, Jerry took charge of the operations side of the business and made the first batches of ice cream.
 He also made sure it was fun to work at Ben & Jerry's.
-His famous words "If its not fun why do it" were memorialized on a bumper sticker you still see driving around Vermont and the other parts of the country.
+His famous words "If its not fun why do it" were memorialized on a bumper sticker you still see driving around Vermont and other parts of the country.
 Like Ben, he wanted to make great ice cream, treat employees really well, and give back to the community.
-He is the first and only President of the Foundation.
-He is also on the board of the Institute for Sustainable Communities, an organization that provides people all over the world with the tools they need to be actively involved in creating civil societies and environmentally sustainable communities.

 Jeff Furman, is famous for having written the first business plan to help Ben & Jerry secure a bank loan.
 Jeff came up with a plan that a New York pizza parlor had used and substituted "cone" for "slice".
 Ben & Jerry's got the loan.
-Jeff was the first member of the company board and continues to serve in that capacity.
-He played a key role in helping the company think about innovation in its social mission, such as with PartnerShops, scoop shops operated by nonprofits.
+Jeff was the first member of the company board and now serves as an emeritus member.
+He played a key role in helping the company think about innovation in its social mission, such as with PartnerShops, scoop shops operated by non-profits.
 He has served on the Foundation board since its inception in 1985.
-His work with nonprofits includes Social Ventures, an Ithaca-based nonprofit concerned with school equity and poverty and The Funders Network on Trade and Globalization.
+His work with non-profits includes Social Ventures, an Ithaca-based nonprofit concerned with school equity and poverty and The EDGE Funders Alliance (Engaged Donors for Global Equity).

 Liz Bankowski remembers the call inviting her to join the company's board of directors.
 Being a very big fan of the company, she responded, "Yeah!"
 Upon joining the board, she made the observation that while the company staffed the quality and financial parts of its three part mission, that which was deemed by all as the most important, the social mission, was not staffed.
 In typical Ben & Jerry's fashion she was immediately given that job and became one of very few executives focused on corporate social responsibility.
 Liz has been a trustee of the Foundation since 1994.
 In addition to consulting on corporate social responsibility she is on the board of The Windham Foundation and The High Meadows Fund organizations working to support the economic and environmental sustainability of Vermont’s small towns.